yingCMU/Machine-Learning/Deep learning.md

 # Hyperparameter tuning, Regularization and Optimization
 highly iterative process
 - how many layers
 - how many hidden units
 - learning rate
 - activation function

+## improve model performance
+1. First, is that you can fit the training set pretty well, and you can think of this as roughly saying that you can achieve low avoidable bias.  (human error -> train error) solutions:
+- train bigger network
+- train longer/ better optimization algorithm: such as ADS momentum or RMSprop, Adam,
+- better NN architecture/hyper parameters serach:  this could include everything from changing the activation function to changing the number of layers or hidden units.
+Recur NN, and Conv NN
+2. And the second thing you're assuming you can do well, is that doing well on the training set generalizes pretty well to the dev set or the test set(train error -> dev error)
+- more data
+- regularization
+	- L2 regularization
+	- drop out
+	- data augmentation
+- better NN architecture/hyper parameters serach: you can also try various NN architecture/hyperparameters search to see if that can help you find a neural network architecture that is better suited for your problem.
+I think that this notion of bias or avoidable bias

 ## Train / Dev / Test sets
 Dev set: holdout, cross-validation. for model selection